skyz04/skyz04/README.md

 - 👋 Hi, I’m Sky Zhao
-- 👀 I’m interested in FullStack Development
+- 👀 I’m interested in FullStack Development and AI/ML
 - 🌱 I’m currently learning at University of California, Davis
-- 💞️ I’m looking to collaborate on JVMC Tech
+- 💞️ I’m currently collaborating at VIDI Labs as a ML researcher
 - 📫 How to reach me skzhao@ucdavis.edu

 <!---